SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 strip the suffix "Command" from the name by default.
 This too can be customized with the [`CommandOptions`][] class.

+Next, we've set a [`CommandNameComparer`][] to make the command names case sensitive as well (the default is case sensitive).

 We also set some options to customize the usage help.
-The first one is the [`IncludeCommandHelpInstruction`][] property, which causes the [`CommandManager`][] to print a message like `Run 'tutorial <command> -Help' for more information about a command.` after the command list.
-This is disabled by default because the [`CommandManager`][] won't check if all the commands actually have a `-Help` argument.
+The first one is the [`IncludeCommandHelpInstruction`][] property, which causes the [`CommandManager`][] to print a message like `Run 'tutorial <command> --help' for more information about a command.` after the command list.
+This is disabled by default because the [`CommandManager`][] won't check if all the commands actually have a `--help` argument.
 It's recommended to enable this if all your commands do.

+> The help argument name is automatically adjusted based on the parsing mode and name transformation,
+> so if you use the default mode, it'll say `-Help` instead.

 The last option is [`IncludeApplicationDescriptionBeforeCommandList`][], which prints the assembly description before the command list.
 However, if you run your application, you'll see it didn't do